BlueTeamBlake/BlueTeamBlake/README.md

 - 🔐 Sec+ Certified, 3+ years sales, transitioning to cyber
 - 🐍 Python Programmer as a hobby
 - 🏗️ I build projects based off courses (for now)
-- 🧠 Active on TryHackMe
+- 🧠 Top 1% on TryHackMe
-- 📍 Soon to be based in Scottsdale, AZ

 ## 🔧 Tools & Tech